Raffi-Baldassini/TeamSoftwareProject/README.md

 Once on the site, whether locally hosted or not, you'll have the option to sign-in, sign-up, or play as a guest.
 Further information on the specifics can be found on [this](https://github.com/Raffi-Baldassini/TeamSoftwareProject/blob/Development/Documents/howto.pdf) document.

+## Code Conventions:
+We employed the Google Python style guidelines while writing our code
 ## Contributors:

 * Shane Fitzgerald Knott